3DPRN/RAMASP/README.md

 This repository contains some software to automate the 3D printing system and make it "powered by FIWARE".
 The full-experience is obtained with 3DPRN-LAB 3D printers, but any 3D printer running an instance of Octoprint can be controlled.

+**NGSIAgent_Printer**

+This is an NGSIAgent running on each printer.
+What this specifically do is talk locally with the specific printer and export data towards an Orion Context Broker.
+The centralized OCB will have a set of context data coming from all the printers; this will provide a full detailed situation of the current 3D printing process status.
+Read the specific documentation to have details on how to configure this instance.

+**NGSIAgent_ManSW**

+This is an NGSIAgent running on the pc where the centralized software is running.
+What this specifically do is talk locally with the centralized software and export data towards an Orion Context Broker.
+The centralized OCB will have the context data coming from all the printers; this will provide a full detailed situation of the working queue and robot status.
+Read the specific documentation to have details on how to configure this instance.

+**3DPRN-WALL - Centralized software**

+This software orchestrate the work of the printers